tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/Mediation-analysis.md

 <br>
 <br>

+$\beta_3$ assesses the total indirect effect.
 The direct effect can be defined as the change we would see in the outcome due to a change in the treatment variable if we keep the mediator variable *constant*.

-$\beta_3$ assesses the total indirect effect.
-Is the effect of X on Y, $\beta_4$, non-significant or smaller than before $\beta_1$, then it suggests that M mediates the relationship of X and Y.
+If the effect of X on Y, $\beta_4$, is non-significant or smaller than before $\beta_1$, then it suggests that M mediates the relationship of X and Y.

 If the effect of X on Y completely disappears $\beta_4 = 0$, then M fully mediates between X and Y (**`full mediation`**).
 If the effect of X on Y still exists, but in a smaller magnitude, M partially mediates between X and Y (**`partial mediation`**).
 Thus, If a mediation effect exists, the effect of X on Y will disappear (or at least weaken) when M is included in the regression.

 The relative size of the mediated effect can be assessed using the `proportion mediated`, which represents the size of the indirect effect estimated relative to the total effect estimated.